 In the UK, you will be asked to fill out a form at the vets after your cat has been microchipped.
 This will be sent off to be registered on a microchipping database.
 If you move, don’t forget to update the address associated with your cat’s microchip.

 Many lost cats are reunited with their owners thanks to their microchips.
 In fact, cats are 20 times more likely to be reunited if they have a microchip.
 Vets and animal shelters have devices that read microchips, allowing them to instantly identify the cat’s owners.

 2. Letting Your Cat In & Out Safely: Another advantage of having your cat microchipped is that your cat will be able to use a microchip cat door.
 Microchip cat doors work by reading your cat’s existing microchip and unlocking the kitty door only for your pet.

 Many cat owners have the problem of neighboring cats entering their homes through their cat flaps.
 Foxes and raccoons can also gain access to your house in the same way.
 By installing a microchip cat flap, you can banish unwanted visitors from your home for good!

 Cat owners that install a microchip cat flap often notice that they are saving money on cat food because neighboring cats are no longer eating their pet’s food.
 With a microchip cat flap installed, cats also become more relaxed because they are no longer being terrorized by unwanted visitors.

-As you can see, microchipping your cat has many benefits.
-It is a cost effective, efficient way of identifying your cat, and it can be used to take advantage of current cat flap technology.
-For more information about microchipping your cat, contact your vet for details.
+As you can see, microchipping your cat has a couple great benefits.
+It is a cost effective, efficient way of identifying your cat and it can be used to take advantage of current cat flap technology.
+For more information about microchipping your cat, contact your vet for details!